50 Biracial Baby Names For Boys And Girls

 9. Gisele

-It is one of the prettiest German names with meaning “pledge.”
+It is one of the prettiest German names meaning “pledge.”
 A popular bearer of the name is the supermodel and businesswoman Gisele Bundchen.

 10. Kayla